FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 !["Screenshot showing the 'bot' sidebar option and 'reset token' button"](./images/discord-with-node-red-bot-reset-token.png "Screenshot showing the 'bot' sidebar option and 'reset token' button")

-6. Click on the "Reset Token" and copy the regenrated bot secret token.
+6. Click on the "Reset Token" and copy the regenerated bot secret token.
-7. Next, you'll need to [Privileged Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) for your bot, to enable scroll down onto the bot page and enable three intents.
+7. Next, you'll need to enable [Privileged Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) for your bot.
+To do so, navigate to the bot page and enable three intents as seen below.

 !["Screenshot showing the 'Privileged Gateway Intents' options"](./images/discord-with-node-red-privillage-itents.png "Screenshot showing the 'Privileged Gateway Intents' options")